jahanalem/gamma-app/README.md

 # gamma-app

-Gamma is a weblog that created by Node.js (Express), React.js, Prisma.js, Mobx and Typescript.
+Gamma is a weblog that was created by Node.js (Express), React.js, Prisma.js, Mobx and Typescript.

 ## Installation: